-We talk about automation a lot at Gnatta, but that’s because of how integral it is to your business.
+We talk about automation a lot at Gnatta, but that’s because of how integral it ito your business.
 You can’t run a customer service operation well without implementing some kind of automation.
 Without automating, you’re relegating your business to the slow zone.
 Your team are impeded and held back from their true potential.
-And you’re paying more than you need to.
-Automation saves you money.
+And e than you need to.
+Automation cuts costs.
 That’s just a fact.

 What Does Automation Look Like?

-Before we dive into how you can cut costs with automation, let’s take a brief look at what it actually is.
+Before we dive into how automation cuts costs, let’s take a brief look at what it actually is.
 The association with customer care automation is usually chatbots and the perceived complexity that comes with setting them up.
 But they’re not the be-all and end-all.
 And there are plenty of automation tools and features you can implement very easily.

 Automation tools come in a myriad of forms.
 From automatic updates, to pre-written responses (and yes, even to chatbots), automation is really very versatile in its offering.
 At Gnatta, we use automation to prioritise important interactions, assign new interactions to advisors, collect customer information so the advisor doesn’t have to, and much more.